open-source-modelling/insurance_python/bisection_alpha/README.md

  - The maximum number of iterations allowed.
 This is to prevent an infinite loop in case the method does not converge to a solution.

 ### Output
-  - Optimal value of the parameter alpha if the roposedd method converged
+  - Optimal value of the parameter α (if the bisection method converged).

  Note that to be consistent with EIOPA's recomandations, the lower bound of the interval should be set to 0.05.